rockymiss/connectconsultingP4/README.md

 | Push changes to github repository | git add. git commit and git push
 | Create new app on Heroku | https://dashboard.heroku.com/

-As the database is stored locally in Postgres on your workspace, Heroku cannot see this data.
-It's recommended to not migrate your existing database to Heroku as you may store sensitive data such user accounts and personal information.
-A new database will need to be created that Heroku can house.

 1. Click on "Resources tab" underneath the "Add-ons" section.
 1. Search of Heroku Postgres and attach it to your app.